Cambridgea foliata

-Cambridgea foliata, commonly known as New Zealand sheet-web spider, is a species of spider in the family Desidae.
+Cambridgea foliata, commonly known as the New Zealand sheet-web spider, is a species of spider in the family Desidae.
 These nocturnal, arboreal spiders are endemic to the North Island of New Zealand and build large horizontal sheet-webs with a large number of knock-down threads.

 Taxonomy

 This species was described as Tengeria foliata by Ludwig Carl Christian Koch.
 It was moved to the Cambridgea genus in 1898.
 It was most recently revised in 1973.
 The holotype location is considered unknown.

 Description

 C. foliata have a reddish-brown cephalothorax and greyish yellow abdomen.
 While males and females of this species are of a similar size with a cephalothorax width of approximately 5.8mm, males have significantly longer chelicerae compared to females.
 While males of other Cambridgea species possess a stridulatory organ on the dorsal surface of the pedicel and abdomen, it is absent in male C. foliata.

 Distribution

 This species is only known from the North Island and the north end of the South Island of New Zealand.